pgbouncer/pgbouncer/doc/config.md

 Only a few settings are available here.

+### pool_size

+Set the maximum size of pools for all connections from this user.
+If not set, the database or `default_pool_size` is used.

 ### pool_mode

 Set the pool mode to be used for all connections from this user.
 If not set, the